Strict Scrutiny (The Morning Show): Critical reviews

 "Strict Scrutiny" received positive reviews from critics.
 Max Gao of The A.V.
-Club gave the episode a "B+" grade and wrote, "Stella, in the end, decides to come clean to Cory about her deal with Marks.
-And to her surprise, Cory encourages her to sign the agreement because he thinks there is still a way that he can outsmart Marks and come out on top.
-Oh, Cory, you've got a big storm comin'."
+Club gave the episode a "B+" grade.
 Maggie Fremont of Vulture gave the episode a 4 star rating out of 5 and wrote, "Now, listen.
 The Morning Show is patently silly, and I do not take it seriously 92 percent of the time for health reasons, but wow, wow, wow, what a sentiment!
 If only Mia would do anything remotely close to this apparent cold-killer life philosophy she has at the moment."
 Kimberly Roots of TVLine wrote, "Bradley tags along on an unasked-for deep dive into the Ellison family dynamic in this week's The Morning Show.
 I'd feel bad for her, except that her deliciously awkward day with Cory and someone from his foundational years provides some of the season's most unhinged zaniness.
 Thanks for taking one for the team, Bradley."

 Meghan O'Keefe of Decider wrote, "Mia gets a fun storyline in The Morning Show Season 3, where she's hung up on a hot war correspondent she had an ill-fated romance with during COVID.
 However, where she really shines is in bringing the other characters down to earth and expressing deep rooted rage with eloquence and grace.
 So it was a delight to watch her buddy up with Stella over the course of the season and even more delightful to see she got to wear a dress made famous this spring by Meghan Markle to a fancy gala in the Big Apple."
-Lacy Baugher of Telltale TV gave the episode a 4 star rating out of 5 and wrote, "The always fabulous Lindsay Duncan guest stars on The Morning Show Season 3 Episode 7, “Strict Scrutiny,” for an hour that takes a deep dive into Cory's complicated family history and somehow makes things even more awkward between him Bradley."
+Lacy Baugher of Telltale TV gave the episode a 4 star rating out of 5 and praised the "always fabulous" guest star Lindsay Duncan.